mndillon/toki-pona-nanpa-linja-n/README.md

 ---

-## Word-Splitting Rule for Numeric Proper Names
+## Word-Splitting Rules for Numeric Proper Names

-Long nanpa-linja-n numeric proper names may be split into separate words at numeric punctuation markers to make them easier to read.
+- Long nanpa-linja-n numeric proper names may be split into separate words at numeric punctuation markers to make them easier to read, each separate word will start with a capital letter.

-Most numeric punctuation markers begin with **n**.
+- All numeric punctuation markers begin with **n**.
 When a punctuation marker is split into a separate word, its initial **n** is normally attached to the end of the preceding word.

-For example, the decimal separator **none** is split as **-n One**:
+- For example, the decimal separator **none** is split as **-n One**:

-* 2.5 → Netenonelen
+  - 2.5 → Netenonelen
-* Split form: Neten One Len
+  -  Split form: Neten One Len

-The final **-n** is always attached to the final word of the full nanpa-linja-n proper name.
+- The final **-n** is always attached to the final word of the full nanpa-linja-n proper name.

-The only exception is **no**, the negative marker.
+- The only exception is **no**, the negative marker.
 Since **no** represents the negative sign and can only appear at the start of a number or exponent, it is not split as **-n O**.
 It may attach to the **Ne-** at the start of a proper name to give **Neno**

-For example:
+- For example:

-* -1 → Nenowen
+  - -1 → Nenowen
-* Split form: Neno Wen
+  -  Split form: Neno Wen

 ---